 Speeding is one of the most common contributing causes for car accidents in Miami.
 Nearly every driver on the road has driven over the speed limit at some point in their lives, and you may be concerned that courts and insurance companies consider this infraction to minor to take it seriously.
 Miami speeding accident lawyer Prosper Shaked fights for the rights of car accident victims who were injured or lost family members because of speeding accidents.

-If you or a loved one was injured in an accident caused by speeding, or if a member of your family was killed in one of these crashes, contact the Law Offices of Prosper Shaked to schedule a free legal consultation on your case.
+If you or a loved one was injured in an accident caused by speeding, or if a member of your family was killed in one of these crashes, contact the Prosper Shaked Accident Injury Attorneys PA to schedule a free legal consultation on your case.
 Our number is (305) 694-2676.

 Dangers of High-Speed Car Accidents